Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Background Background

-The first two columns of Figure \ref{fig:allSlices} show scatterplots of the points in a 4D data set inside an informative (S1) and an uninformative (S2) slice through the origin, for two simulated data sets (A, B).
+The first two columns of Figure \ref{fig:allSlices} show scatterplots of the points in a 4D data set inside an informative (S1) and an uninformative (S2) slice, defined by two different projection planes centered at the origin, for two simulated data sets (A, B).
 Note that the data is defined in a 4D sphere, which generates the circular shape.
-The sampling results in hollow regions inside the sphere by rejecting points within shapes defined by selected hyperspherical harmonics \citep{doi:10.1063/1.3054274}.
+The sampling results in hollow regions inside the sphere by rejecting points within shapes defined by selected hyperspherical harmonics \citep{doi:10.1063/1.3054274}, as described in the Appendix.
 The hollowness is hidden in projections of the data, as shown in the final column of Figure \ref{fig:allSlices}.
-It is much simpler to define sections on high-dimensional spheres than cubes, and this is the approach used for all the data in this paper.
-Data defined in a cube, most data, is trimmed or supplemented to be contained in a sphere.
+It is much simpler to define slices on high-dimensional spheres than cubes, and this is the approach used for all the data in this paper.
+Data defined in a cube is trimmed or supplemented to be contained in a sphere, which we would not expect to lose important information because the focus is on detecting hidden features in the center of the distribution.

 \hypertarget{projection-pursuit-and-guided-tour}{